cbgermany/ghost_exercise/README.md

 This section contains the Role Based Access Control scripts required to create the service principals that are then used in the automation.

 * **setup**:
-Contains scripts not stored in git that hold the eb=nvironment credentials
+Contains scripts not stored in git that hold the environment credentials